February 1973

 Less than a year after they "retired," Steppenwolf resurrect themselves, with leader John Kay returning, although he promises to continue recording as a solo artist as well.

-Rolling Stone reports on "The Trails of Oz," a controversial play that opens in New York.
+Rolling Stone reports on "The Trails of Oz," a controversial play that opens in New York City.
 Based on the actual transcripts from the 1971 "Oz" magazine obscenity trial, the show includes songs written by Mick Jagger, John Lennon and Yoko Ono.
 But this satire lasts only two weeks -- one-third the run of the trial itself, the longest case in the history of British jurisprudence.
 New York Times critic Clive Barnes made his feelings known even before he returned to his desk to compose his negative review: he fell asleep early in the performance.

 Island Records'